kubeflow/website/content/en/docs/gke/deploy/deploy-cli.md

    * If you don't have [Go](https://golang.org) installed you can download a binary from [yq's GitHub releases](https://github.com/mikefarah/yq/releases).

 1. Follow the instructions from [Preparing to install Anthos Service Mesh](https://cloud.google.com/service-mesh/docs/archive/1.4/docs/gke-install-new-cluster#preparing_to_install_anthos_service_mesh) to install `istioctl`.

     Note, the `istioctl` downloaded from above instructions is specific to Anthos Service Mesh.
-It is different from the `istioctl` you can download on https://istio.io/.
+It is different from the `istioctl` you can download on <https://istio.io/>.

-<a id="prepare-environment"></a>
 ## Prepare your environment

 1. Log in.
 You only need to run this command once: